 An important first consideration is if your web site will be designed using a fixed, responsive or adaptive layout.
 Fixed layouts are easier to design as the designer decides the page width and content is positioned in fixed or absolute positions.
 Currently, this approach is adopted by Serif WebPlus.

 Most responsive websites rearrange the text and graphics to fit the screen size with often unattractive results.
 What looks good full screen on your computer might not look so great on a tablet or smart phone when the text and graphics are reshuffled.
-Some web design software such as Xara Web Designer lets you design Variants of your website for specific display sizes, from full desktop browsers to mobile devices.
+Some web design software such as Xara Designer Pro lets you design variants of your website for specific display sizes, from full desktop browsers to mobile devices.
 These variants, which are actually different layouts of the same site are linked, so if you change the text or photos on the main site, the text and/or photos on the variant or variants changes as well.
 Your browser should automatically load the relevant variant.